pguibert6WIND/frr/doc/user/bgp.rst

 - upon crash or unknown event, ZEBRA may not have time to flush ipset/iptable and iprule contexts.
-This is also a consequence due to the fact that ip rule / ipset / iptables are not discovered at startup ( not able to read appropriate contexts coming from BGP FS).
-A mitigation script could be provided so that before starting the FRR, the pbr contexts should be flushed.
+This is also a consequence due to the fact that ip rule / ipset / iptables are not discovered at startup (not able to read appropriate contexts coming from BGP FS).
+A mitigation script could be provided so that before starting the FRR, the pbr contexts (iptable and ipset entries) should be flushed.

-- from CLI/XMS, currently, it is not possible with current FRR version to configure default VRF using vrf0 keyword ( from FRR vty), or vrf-id 0 keyword ( from CLI/XMS).
+- from CLI/XMS, currently, it is not possible with current FRR version to configure default VRF using vrf0 keyword (from FRR vty), or vrf-id 0 keyword (from CLI/XMS).
 The reason is that in FRR, it is not possible to name default VRF.
 The resulting is that a new BGP instance different from main BGP core instance will be created.
 To illustrate, the following illustrate which commands should not be used, and which ones should be used.
+The next release plans to fix the issue.

 .. code-block:: frr